The TV shows of your childhood hit closer to home than you might think.

 Toronto etched itself into our collective consciousness with shows like Mr. Dressup, Today’s Special, The Friendly Giant, Polka Dot Door, Degrassi, and more.

-Mr. Dressup to Degrassi was curated by Ed Conroy with exhibition design by elsonstudio.
+Mr. Dressup to Degrassi was curated by Ed Conroy.

 Special thanks to Phil Guerrero, Gillian Hazan, Jason Hopley, Brenda Kamino, Nina Koegh, Peter Pavement of Surface Impressions, Puppetry Stuff Canada, Jamie Shannon, and Nerene Virgin.